Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

+In order to get a {\em steady-state} current-induced domain wall motion (CIDM) under a torque ${\bf T}$, one needs the effective field ${\bf B_{\bf T}}$ to be directed along the domains' magnetization (a subtlety exists for the vortex wall, as the magnetization is not uniform outside the vortex core, see below).
+This prescription derives from the analogy with the case of an applied magnetic field.
+It expresses a domain wall motion controlled by damping: if the effective field favors one domain, this domain steadily grows and hence the domain wall moves.

-The STT torques, Eq. \eqref{eq:DW-STT}, depend on the magnetization gradient along the current direction, i.e., $\sim({\bf u}\cdot{\bm\nabla}){\bf m}$ ($\equiv\partial_x{\bf m}$ with the axes convention defined in Fig.~\ref{fig:DW-structures}).
-From Fig.~\ref{fig:DW-structures} we see that at the DW center this derivative is along the magnetization of the domain on the right of the DW (an exception to this rule is afforded by the VW, where the magnetization streamlines are reoriented by 90$^\circ$ through the vortex structure).
-By construction, the effective field ${\bf B}$ associated with the adiabatic STT is orthogonal to the domains magnetization, so that it cannot lead to steady DW motion.
+The STT torques, Eq. \eqref{eq:DW-STT}, depend on the magnetization gradient along the current direction, i.e., $\sim({\bf u}\cdot{\bm\nabla}){\bf m}$ ($\equiv\partial{\bf m}/\partial x$ with the axes convention defined in Fig.~\ref{fig:DW-structures}).
+From Fig.~\ref{fig:DW-structures} we see that at the domain wall center this derivative is along the magnetization of the domain on the right of the domain wall (an exception to this rule is afforded by the vortex wall, where the magnetization streamlines are reoriented by 90$^\circ$ through the vortex structure).
+By construction, the effective field ${\bf B}_{\bf T}$ associated with the adiabatic STT is orthogonal to the domains' magnetization, so that it cannot lead to steady domain wall motion.
 On the other hand, the effective field associated with the non-adiabatic STT lies along the domain magnetization.
-This explains qualitatively the rule for steady STT driven DW motion, given by the velocity formula ${\bf v} = \left( \beta / \alpha \right) {\bf u}$ in which DWs move along the carriers for positive current polarization (majority spin polarization of the current) and positive $\beta$ factor \cite{Thiaville2005,Zhang2004}.
-The same conclusions are reached for the VW case, by considering the surrounding of the vortex core instead of the domains.
+This explains qualitatively the rule for steady STT driven domain wall motion, given by the velocity formula ${\bf v} = \left( \beta / \alpha \right) {\bf u}$ in which domain walls move along the carriers for positive current polarization (majority spin polarization of the current) and positive $\beta$ factor \cite{Thiaville2005,Zhang2004}.
+The same conclusions are reached for the vortex wall case, by considering the surrounding of the vortex core instead of the domains.